aplbrain/grand-cypher-io/README.md

 # grand-cypher-io

-File IO routines for reading and writing OpenCypher files
+File IO routines for reading and writing OpenCypher files.

 ---

+## Why?

+-   To enable the use of OpenCypher files as a standard graph interchange format.
+-   To simplify reading and writing in-memory Python graphs to a Neo4j or Neptune database.
+-   To serialize and deserialize graphs for long-term (e.g., archival) immutable storage.

+## Compatibilities

+-   All routines that expect a graph can be run with [Grand](https://github.com/aplbrain/grand) `Graph.nx` objects.
+-   You can mock most of a Neo4j database, using this repository for IO and in conjunction with [Grand-Cypher](https://github.com/aplbrain/grand-cypher) for query execution.

 ## Usage